-Quality of drugs will be maintained at different levels of the system as follows:
+Quality of medicines will be maintained at different levels of the system as follows:

-- Central Medical Stores will test the drugs for potency and quality. - DHO will play the important role of monitoring and evaluating e.g. drug storage and checking expiry dates. - Health Centres will ensure proper storage, resupplying and maintenance of tally sheets and drug registers - Communities will ensure : - a) Proper storage and hygienic handling of drugs the HSA who is the dispenser will ensure proper storage and hygienic handling of drugs.
-The HSA will also provide advice on proper storage and administration of oral drugs.
-The drugs will be stored in drug boxes at community level.
+- Central Medical Stores will test the medicines for potency and quality. - DHO will play the important role of supervision, inventory management, monitoring and evaluating e.g. drug storage and checking expiry dates. - Health Centres will ensure proper storage, resupplying and maintenance of tally sheets and drug registers a) Proper storage and hygienic handling of medicines the HSA who is the dispenser will ensure proper storage and hygienic handling of medicines.
+The HSA will also provide advice on proper storage and administration of oral medicines.
+The medicines will be stored in drug boxes at community level.